 The biggest impacts Sisu sees with the integration are:

-Process improvement: Once the commission system was set in place, the team moved from having to manually enter and manage commissions to the sales team from Google Sheets to Geckboard’s dashboard.
-Move from Google Sheets to manually enter and manage commissions to the sales teams
+Process improvement: Once the commission system was set in place, the team moved from having to manually enter and manage commissions to the sales team from Google Sheets to Geckoboard’s dashboard.

 Time-saved: Automating the commission calculation came down to less than an hour as opposed to half a day.